AlibabaCloudDocs/gpdb/intl.en-US/Quick Start/Connect to an AnalyticDB for PostgreSQL instance.md

         -   -p: the port used to connect to the database.
         -   -d: the name of the database.
 The default value is postgres.
         -   -U: the account used to connect to the database.
-        -   You can run the `psql - help` command to view more options.
+        -   You can run the `psql --help` command to view more options.
 You can also run the `\?` command to view the commands supported in psql.
 2. Enter the password to go to the psql shell interface.
-The following figure shows the psql shell interface.
+The following example describes the psql shell interface:

     ```
     postgres=>